vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Considerations of style would suggest that many of the findings preserved in the Ashram, including the panels, do not belong to the Vākāt.akas, but may date from a somewhat later period.
 Walter Spink ascribes them to ‘a period (c. ad 500) of Vis.ṇukun. ḍin rule over Vidarbha’.
 16 The Vis.ṇukun. ḍins, whose homeland was the Guntur District (AP) and the region to the north of the Srīśaila Hills ´ (the present Mahbubnagar District AP), became, when their kingdom began to

-14 The story covers Kr.s.ṇa disposing of an elephant, named Kuvalayāpīḍa, Kr.s.ṇa and Balarāma entering the arena and killing the wrestlers Cān. ¯ura and Mus.t.ika, and finally Kr.s.ṇa dragging Kam. sa by holding his hair.
+14 The story covers Kr.s.ṇa disposing of an elephant, named Kuvalayāpīḍa, Kr.s.ṇa and Balarāma entering the arena and killing the wrestlers Cān. ūra and Mus.t.ika, and finally Kr.s.ṇa dragging Kam. sa by holding his hair.

 15 Balarāma hurling the ass-demon Dhenuka on to a palmyra tree, from which he falls down, his back broken and, dying, transmutes into his anthropomorphic demon form (Bakker 1997, 157 f.).